LiliaFramework/Lilia/documentation/docs/meta/gridinv.md

 Returns the current width of the inventory grid.

-If no width has been set, the value from `lia.config.invW` is used.
+If no width has been set, the value from `lia.config.get("invW")` is used.

 **Parameters**